 For the 2019-2020 school year, school divisions are expected to continue to use the Virginia Quality Criteria Tool for Performance Assessments to ensure that students have access to quality tasks.
 School divisions should also continue to make progress in using the common rubrics developed by VDOE with performance assessments in classrooms where an SOL assessment has been replaced (Grade 3 Science, Grade 3 History, Grade 5 Writing, United States History to 1865, and United States History: 1865 to the Present).

-Additionally, beginning with the 2019-2020 school year, all school divisions will be expected to prepare Balanced Assessment Maps for each of the five replaced SOL assessments.
-These Balanced Assessment Maps will more fully detail the local alternative assessment plan for each of these courses and will indicate the types of assessments used to measure the content and skills covered in the course.
-Assessment maps may include a variety of assessment types but must include some performance assessments.
-Additional information about the development of assessment maps will be provided by the VDOE beginning in spring 2019.
+Additionally, beginning with the 2019-2020 school year, all school divisions will be expected to prepare Balanced Assessment Plans for each of the five replaced SOL assessments.
+These Balanced Assessment Plans will more fully detail the local alternative assessment plan for each of these courses and will indicate the types of assessments used to measure the content and skills covered in the course.
+Assessment plans may include a variety of assessment types but must include some performance assessments.
+Additional information about the development of assessment plans will be provided by the VDOE beginning in spring 2019.

-The development and selection of the local assessments that comprise the balanced assessment maps are left to the discretion of the school division.
+The development and selection of the local assessments that comprise the balanced assessment plans are left to the discretion of the school division.
 However, assessments used should be designed to provide feedback to students, parents, and teachers regarding the extent to which the student has demonstrated proficiency in the content and skills included in the SOL covered and should demonstrate continued progress in implementing performance assessments as part of a balanced local assessment system.

 Local school divisions may choose to administer the same assessments for particular grade levels and content areas to all students in the division or may provide schools with flexibility in selecting the assessments to be administered.

 By 2019-2020, school divisions should provide opportunities for cross-scoring student responses to performance assessments within schools and across schools within the school division, using common rubrics developed by the VDOE to evaluate student work.
-Meetings scheduled by the VDOE in summer 2019 will provide opportunities for professional development on cross scoring.
+Meetings scheduled by the VDOE in 2019 will provide opportunities for professional development on the application of the common rubrics in scoring student work.

 Use of Integrated Assessments